Diagnostic Sight Exams

 Students will normally take three graduate courses or seminars per semester through their first two years, then one seminar per semester in the third year.
-Beyond the third year it is not expected that students will enroll in seminars for credit, though they may audit as interest and time allows.Surveys of Greek and Latin
+NOTE: Third-year students taking only one seminar must also enroll in Exam Preparation (AS.040.809-810) each semester, in order to maintain the full-time course load required for graduate students.
+Beyond the third year it is not expected that students will enroll in seminars for credit, though they may audit as interest and time allow.

-To view more detailed course descriptions, please consult the KSAS/WSE academic e-catalog.
-Courses listed in the e-catalog may not be offered every semester.
+To view more detailed course descriptions, please consult the KSAS/WSE academic catalog.
+NOTE: Courses listed in the Academic Catalog may not be offered every semester.

 Seminar Research Papers

 Students will write a total of six seminar papers: three are to be completed over the course of the first year; and three, or at least two, in the second year; the last paper must be completed at the latest in the fall of the third year, such that all six papers are complete by December of the third year.

 At the end of the fourth year, students present a large and detailed prospectus of the dissertation, with substantial bibliography, together with a relatively polished first chapter.
 The aim of this “midpoint” dissertation checkup is to keep the student and adviser on track, so that the student is in a position to apply for grants or jobs in the following fall (i.e., during the fifth year of guaranteed funding) and to complete the dissertation in the course of the fifth year if needed.
 This prospectus and chapter are presented to at least two members of the faculty, one of whom is the dissertation adviser.

 As a further and central element of training in our PhD program, every graduate student will teach four to six semesters in the course of their third, fourth, and fifth years in the program.